Frog in my Throat is the first of three of Bernard Preston's experiences in complementary healing.

 Each chapter of Frog has gone through at least fifteen formal edits, and was preceded by at least another half dozen before that; probably more.
 The first and last were written and redone at least twenty-five times.

 Then there is the matter of a publisher; and a formal edit by the official editor.
 That's a second nightmare!
 Letting go of one's baby is no easy business.

 But did Bernard Preston believe in himself sufficiently to do it; and carry Frog in my Throat to completion?
-Do I really have stories worth telling, tales that people will delight in?
+Did he really have stories worth telling, tales that people would delight in?
 Yes, absolutely, but needless to say, many were doubtful.